WrestleMania 21: Storylines

 At the Royal Rumble, two months before WrestleMania, SmackDown! superstar Kurt Angle relentlessly attacked Raw superstar Shawn Michaels after Michaels had eliminated him from the Royal Rumble match.
 The next month at No Way Out, Angle lost a number one contenders match to John Cena, losing a spot in the SmackDown! main event at WrestleMania.
 The next night on Raw, Michaels told SmackDown!
 General Manager Theodore Long to inform Angle that he had challenged him to a match at WrestleMania.
 On the February 28 edition of Raw, after Michaels defeated Edge in a Street Fight, Angle attacked Michaels and accepted his challenge.
-On the next edition of SmackDown!, Michaels ambushed Angle in the ring, and the two of them brawled, until security broke it up.
+On the next episode of SmackDown!, Michaels ambushed Angle in the ring, and the two of them brawled, until security broke it up.
 Angle claimed that he was better than Michaels, and said he would prove it by achieving everything that Michaels had, but doing it faster.
 He then won a ladder match, mocking Michaels' match from WrestleMania X. He then challenged Marty Jannetty, Michaels former tag team partner to a match.
 He won after Jannetty tapped out.
 Angle also persuaded Michaels' former manager, Sensational Sherri to do a spoof of Michaels' theme song, "Sexy Boy", calling his version "Sexy Kurt".
 Michaels, however, interrupted and played a video highlighting all his accomplishments.
 When Sherri got emotional from watching the video, Angle put her in the Ankle Lock.
 Angle also interfered in Michaels' match against Muhammad Hassan on the last edition of Raw before the pay-per-view, which resulted in Michaels defeating Hassan by disqualification.